aptos-foundation/AIPs/aips/aip-resource-access.md

 ### Out of Scope

-This feature will only be supported in the upcoming Aptos Move compiler ("compiler v2").
+This feature will only be supported in the upcoming Aptos Move compiler (AMC, aka "compiler v2").

 Static analysis of access control will initially not be implemented, but is expected to be ready when AMC gets out of beta.

 ## Motivation

-A Move function can read, write, and create arbitrary resources as long as it has access to the module APIs which allow this, and/or is in possession of a signer.
+A Move function can read, write, and create arbitrary resources as long as it has access to the module APIs which allow this, and is in possession of a signer.
 There are multiple problems with this:

 - It has been identified in the past as a security risk.
 For example, a transaction that obtains a signer and then delegates to some other well-known contract -- a 'helper' wrapper offered to some user -- can create arbitrary resources, including deploying code, without the user's knowledge, under the users account.